 Reduced power = reduced range.

-Though GMRS has increased power, it's still much less than CB.
+Though GMRS radio has increased power, it's still much less than CB radio.

-For example, a typical 10-mile distance on CB radio is equivalent to 200 miles on GMRS– with all other variables being equal.
+For example, a typical 10-mile distance on CB radio is equivalent to 200 miles on GMRS radio– with all other variables being equal.
 With that in mind, why do people feel the need to stay 1 mile away?

 One significant difference between these two services is the presence of repeaters vs linear operation.
 Naturally linear (non-repeater) operations will have greater restrictions on power and range whereas operations utilizing repeater stations do not share such limitations.